lowRISC/opentitan/hw/ip/spi_device/doc/spi_device.md

 {{% section2 Defining "Generic Mode" }}

-Firmware mode, as implemented by this SPI device, is used to bulk copy data in and out of the chip using the pins as shown above.
+Generic mode, as implemented by this SPI device, is used to bulk copy data in and out of the chip using the pins as shown above.
 In general, it is used to load firmware into the chip, but can be used for any data transfer into or out of the chip.
 The transfers are "generic" in the sense that there is no